n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.linkedin.md

 # LinkedIn

-The LinkedIn node allows you to automate work in LinkedIn, and integrate LinkedIn with other applications. n8n has built-in support for a wide range of HaloPSA features, including creating posts.
+The LinkedIn node allows you to automate work in LinkedIn, and integrate LinkedIn with other applications. n8n has built-in support for a wide range of LinkedIn features, including creating posts.

 On this page, you'll find a list of operations the LinkedIn node supports and links to more resources.